rickcollette/amisx/README.md

-# amisne
+# A.M.I.S.X.
-Atari Message and Information System: New Era
+Atari Message and Information System eXpanded

 Outline:
   - Wait for call